-A loss assessor will meet you, visit your property and agree their fee to effectively project manage the fire or flood clean up process with CPL t/a CPL t/a CPL t/a Rainbow International.
+A loss assessor will meet you, visit your property and agree their fee to effectively project manage the fire or flood clean up process with CPL t/a Rainbow International.
 They should make the insurance claim’s process simpler by arranging a temporary relocation for your business and producing a survey of the damage for the insurer.
 If your claim is delayed or declined, a loss assessor who has more experience of making business insurance claims can intervene on your behalf.

 Your insurer is not obliged to settle your insurance claim by paying you a full cash settlement.

 Many insurance companies reserve the right to repair or replace damaged or stolen items.
 If you’re dissatisfied with the insurance company’s offer, try to get evidence, such as receipts and independent valuations, to back up your claim.